Components

 5 }

-Adjacent { ... } containers concatenate when rendered, so you can mix static strings with dynamic values without extra wrapping elements.
+Adjacent { ... } containers concatenate with adjacent double-quoted text when rendered, so you can mix static strings with dynamic values without extra wrapping elements.
 Expressions are re-evaluated whenever their dependencies change, so dynamic text updates automatically on reactive targets like Ripple and Solid.

 A bare { expr } is polymorphic — the compiler picks the right output based on where it sits and what the expression evaluates to.
 For the rare case where you need to force text handling, TSRX reserves a text keyword that can appear as the first token inside a container: